This article covers some frequently asked questions about the Retention Analysis chart.

 If you are looking at data that is currently ongoing, you may see your retention curve upwards.
 This is because users are only included in the weighted average calculation once they have had enough time to convert.

-For example, if we were looking at the last 30 days, a user can only be in the Day 4 data point once four days have elapsed since they fired the starting event.
+For example, if we were looking at the last 30 days, a user can only be in the Day 4 data point once four days have elapsed since they triggered the starting event.
 Since users are only included once they pass that milestone, the later data points may seem higher.
 This is because the users who did not retain never passed that milestone.
 This usually occurs when only a small percentage of users have finished the chart's entire time frame.
 Once more users do so, you'll see your chart start to even out and more accurately reflect retention.

 How far out does Return On or After retention go?